coalton-lang/coalton/docs/intro-to-coalton.md

 ```

-## Builtin Type Classes
+## Builtin Typeclasses

-The following are the main type classes defined in the standard library.
+The following are the main typeclasses defined in the standard library.

 * `Eq` - defined on types that are comparable
 * `Ord` - defined on types that are orderable